Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

-Figure~\ref{fig:jad_trajectory_failed} presents two typical cases in which the JAD vehicle fails to suppress the stop-and-go wave, as a secondary wave is triggered.
-In Figure~\ref{fig:jad_trajectory_failed}(a), the JAD speed is set to $v^*$ = 35 km/h.
-As indicated by the stability test in Figure~\ref{fig:stability_trajectory}, such a low speed is insufficient to prevent traffic breakdown.
-In Figure~\ref{fig:jad_trajectory_failed}(b), we underestimate the wave width intentionally, and the JAD vehicle fails to avoid being captured by the stop-and-go wave.
+Figure~\ref{fig:jad_trajectory_failed} presents two typical cases in which the JAD vehicle fails to suppress the stop-and-go wave, as secondary waves are triggered.
+In Figure~\ref{fig:jad_trajectory_failed}(a), the JAD speed is set to $v^* = 35$ km/h.
+As indicated by the stability test in Fig.~\ref{fig:stability_trajectory}, such a low speed is insufficient to prevent traffic breakdown.
+In Figure~\ref{fig:jad_trajectory_failed}(b), the wave width is (intentionally) underestimated, and the JAD vehicle fails to avoid being captured by the stop-and-go wave.
 As a result, the stop-and-go wave penetrates the JAD trajectory and continues to propagate upstream.